jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-in-out-thru.md

 ![](images/Input%20Output%20Parameter%20Passings.037.png)

+`<< interpretation >>`

 Note, that the indication of read-write direction is an abstract expression of the value direction inside the command.
 You can not connect anything to it.

 ### Reference Thru

-Next to __Reference In__ and __Reference Out__, there is also __Reference Thru__, which means, that the command both reads and writes to the object passed to it.
-A __Reference Thru__ parameter is a pointer to something outside the command.
-The object pointed to both read from and written to.
+Next to __Reference In__ and __Reference Out__, there might also be __Reference Thru__, which may means, that the command both reads and writes to the object passed to it.
+A __Reference Thru__ parameter might be a pointer to something outside the command.
+The object pointed to may be both read from and written to.

+`<< interpretation >>`

 A __Reference Thru__ parameter can be used to assign a reference to a complex object, from which input is read and output is written to.

 ### Reference Thru in a Diagram

-A diagram of an executable command with a __Reference Thru__ parameter looks as follows:
+A diagram of an executable command with a __Reference Thru__ parameter may look as follows:

 ![](images/Input%20Output%20Parameter%20Passings.038.png)

-When a __Reference Thru__ parameter might not have a reference target filled in yet, then the diagram looks as follows:
+When a __Reference Thru__ parameter might not have a reference target filled in yet, then the diagram might look as follows:

 ![](images/Input%20Output%20Parameter%20Passings.039.png)

-An inactive command displays __Reference Thru__ parameters the exact same way.
+An inactive command may display __Reference Thru__ parameters similarly.

+`<< interpretation >>`

 The fact, that it is an inactive command, means, that it might not run, but for the rest it behaves the same way as any other command object, so it basically has the same possibilities as an active command.

+`<< parameter passing >>`

-The reference target of a __Reference Thru__ parameter of an inactive command definition is usually not filled in.
+The reference target of a __Reference Thru__ parameter of an inactive command definition might not be filled in:

 ![](images/Input%20Output%20Parameter%20Passings.040.png)